Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Stellar modifications

 The power as a function of mass in the form of EUV radiation, non-ionizing FUV radiation, and stellar wind is shown in Figure~\ref{fig:fb_energy}.
 We calculate these powers by taking stars from 8 to 100$\, \rm\, M_\odot$ in 1$\, \rm\, M_\odot$ increments, evolving them in \textsc{SeBa} for 1 Myr, and summing the energy output of each feedback channel.
 From this figure we can see that the power output of stellar winds and UV radiation is several orders of magnitude higher for stars above 20$\rm\, M_\odot$ than for stars closer to 8$\rm\, M_\odot$.
 Although stars in the 8--20~M$_\odot$ mass range still output a considerable amount of FUV radiation, stars above $20\, \rm M_\odot$ account for over $80\%$ of the total radiation power.

 Although the feedback power is much stronger for stars above 20$\rm\, M_\odot$, stars with masses 8--20$\rm\, M_\odot$ greatly outnumber them.
 To find the ratio of feedback power for stars below and above 20~$\rm\, M_\odot$, we convolve the number of stars of each mass with the power output for each stellar mass (Fig.~\ref{fig:fb_bins}).
 In the top left histogram, we show the ratio of stars with mass 8--20~$\rm\, M_\odot$ to stars with mass 20--100~$\rm\, M_\odot$ in all three simulations, sampled at their respective initial free-fall times.
 All three runs have more stars in the lower-mass bin.
-Note that the number of stars in the two bins is almost equal in the M4 simulation: this is a statistical artifact as there are only 11 stars above 8~$\rm\, M_\odot$ at this point in this simulation.
 In the top right plot, we show the ratio of total stellar feedback power $P_{\rm FB}$ (excluding SNe) for the stars in the two mass bins considered.
 We can see that although the lower-mass stars outnumber the higher-mass stars, the higher-mass stars still account for $>80\%$ of the total stellar feedback energy.
 This shows that only including feedback from stars above 20~$\rm\, M_\odot$ still retains almost all of the feedback energy produced after the formation of all three star clusters.

 The bottom panel in Figure~\ref{fig:fb_bins} shows the feedback power per mass bin for each separate feedback process.
-For the EUV radiation and wind feedback, the low mass stars contribute practically nothing to the feedback energy in comparison to the high mass stars.
-The FUV feedback of low mass stars is not negligible, but is still well below $20\%$ of the total FUV feedback energy from all stars.
+For the EUV radiation and wind feedback, the low-mass stars contribute practically nothing to the feedback energy in comparison to the high-mass stars.
+The FUV feedback of low-mass stars is not negligible, but is still well below $20\%$ of the total FUV feedback energy from all stars.

-The exclusion of SNe for the low mass stars is inconsequential, as our simulations run for $\le 10 \rm\, Myr$ which is roughly the main-sequence lifetime of a $20\rm\, M_\odot$ star.
-Less massive stars would not go SNe in the time-frame of our simulations, so whether we include them or not makes no practical difference.

-\subsection{Mass-loading Stellar Winds}
+\subsection{Mass-loading stellar winds}